InVisage Technologies

-InVisage Technologies is a fabless semiconductor company known for producing a technology called QuantumFilm, an image sensor technology that improves the quality of digital photographs taken with a cell phone camera.
-The company is based in Menlo Park, CA.
+InVisage Technologies Inc. was a fabless semiconductor company known for producing a technology called QuantumFilm, an image sensor technology that improves the quality of digital photographs taken with a cell phone camera.
+The company was based in Menlo Park, CA. It was acquired by Apple Inc. in 2017.

 History

 InVisage Technologies was founded by the company's current CTO Ted Sargent, a professor from the University of Toronto.
 While developing transmitters and receivers in his lab at U of T, he discovered an especially sensitive receiver, which formed the basis of InVisage's QuantumFilm technology.
 Sargent then secured the rights to the technology and founded InVisage in October 2006.
 The company applied this technology toward mobile phone cameras.
 In 2007, Jess Lee, a former vice president from OmniVision Technologies, joined InVisage as the company's CEO.
 Syrus Madavi serves as the company's chairman of the board of directors, having joined InVisage in 2012.

 In February 2013, it was announced that the company had received $20 million in a Series D funding round led by GGV Capital that included Nokia Growth Partners as a new investor, with the company expecting to begin shipping devices with their sensors in the second quarter of 2014.